varsha-thomas-2004/Bandit-Walkthrough/README.md

 ## Features
 * Comes with hints that encourage the user to read the man page, and googling (Wherever I felt it was needed).
 * Does not give passwords of the levels.
-* Does not give the user the complete answer (not applicable for first few levels), hence the user is forced to learn commands, hence, the purpose of Bandit is served.
+* Does not give user the complete answer (not applicable for first few levels), hence the user is forced to learn commands, hence, the purpose of Bandit is served.

 ## Tech Stack
 * Language: Python